 I let this sit an hour.
 Now zucchini are basically squash-flavored water, so I was pretty sure an hour would draw out a lot of moisture and get the salt all the way into the slice — to preserve it from mold.
 It worked.
 Too well, in fact.
 Now I only “cure” them for 30 minutes if I am not going to put them up in jars.
 After an hour, the zucchini is borderline too salty to eat fresh, but works well as a preserved product.

 How to dry them?
 Couple of ways.
 I have a really nice Excalibur dehydrator, which can dry the zucchini in anywhere from 2 to 8 hours.
 But there’s a low-tech method, too.
 After salting, arrange the zucchini disks on a metal or wooden skewer.
 But you still need to hang dry them.
-At first I hung these in an ingenious ghetto fashion: I attached the skewer to the clips on the kind of coat hanger designed to hold skirts or pants.
+At first I hung these by attaching the skewer to the clips on the kind of coat hanger designed to hold skirts or pants.
 Nice, but then Holly couldn’t dry her clothes.
 I then switched to using our sausage/pasta drying rack.

 A perfect place to do the drying is a hot, dry garage.
 Our garage in summer can reach about 120°F in a heatwave, “cooling” to 70°F or so at night.
 At that rate, the zucchini only took 36 hours to get to the soft, quasi-dried apple texture I wanted.

 Could I have dried them all the way?
 Sure, but then I’d need to reconstitute them, and why bother?
 I might have dried them another 12 hours if I wanted to preserve them in oil.
 Kept like this in the fridge, they last for a month.